Mission & values

 Create and sustain an environment of recruitment and retention for students, faculty, and staff recognizing and building upon the strengths of a diverse workforce.

-- Facilitate mentoring of at-risk students by enhancing existing resources.
+- Facilitate mentoring of students, including those at risk, by enhancing existing resources.

 - Foster an environment of academic progression and continuing competencies while encouraging life-long learning.